Meals and Lodging Provided to a Restaurant or Hotel Employee

 Meals and lodging you provide to a restaurant or hotel employee are taxable benefits for the employee.

-You have to include the value of the benefits for meals and lodging in boxes A and V and in box G or box I of the employee's RL-1 slip (see courtesy translation RL-1-T).
-See Benefit Provided to an Employee to find out how a benefit in kind should be treated.
+You have to include the value of the benefits for meals and lodging in boxes A and V and, where applicable, in box G or box I of the employee's RL-1 slip (see courtesy translation RL-1-T).
+For more information, go to the Benefit Provided to an Employee page.

 The value of the benefit related to the meals provided to a restaurant or hotel employee is calculated as follows: